-DEVELOPING LEADERS, DELIVERING INDUSTRY BEST PRACTICE || We have access to great local trails, remote terrain, suitably technical riding challenges and a great base for the duration of the course.
-Our carefully developed courses will make sure you progress over the 3 days and learn the skills to manage and assess your group and ensure your technical riding skills are up to scratch to meet the award assessment challenges.
-Training and assessments are undertaken on a variety of natural terrain in and around the Tweed Valley.
+We have access to great local trails and remote terrain coupled with suitably technical riding challenges and a great base for the duration of the course.
+Our carefully developed courses will make sure you progress over the 3 days.
+You’ll get the tools to manage and assess your group in a number of areas.
+In addition it will ensure that your own technical riding skills are up to scratch to meet the award assessment challenges.
+Our training and assessments are undertaken on a variety of natural terrain in and around the Tweed Valley.
 Classroom location and course details will be provided on booking.

-AM I READY FOR THE TRAINING OR ASSESSMENT? || To attend the training, you will need to:
+AM I READY FOR THE TRAINING OR ASSESSMENT?

-- be at least 18-years-old or over
+- All candidates for level 3 must be at least 18-years-old or over.

-- have a working knowledge of the variety of mechanical systems on current mountain bikes and a desire to increase this knowledge
+- have a working knowledge of the variety of mechanical systems on current mountain bikes and a desire to increase this knowledge.

 - hold a current two-day outdoor First Aid certificate.

-If you want to talk through your suitability for this course before applying, contact us and we’ll be happy to discuss your questions.
+Finally, if you want to talk through your suitability for this course before applying, contact us and we’ll be happy to discuss your questions.

 COSTS & DETAILS

-British Cycling Level 3 – 3 day Training: £230
+British Cycling Level 3 – 3 day Training: £310

-British Cycling Level 3 – 2 day Assessment: £180
+British Cycling Level 3 – 2 day Assessment: £230